JonathanCMitchell/mobilenet_v2_keras/readme.md

 This model file has been pushed to my keras fork which you can see [here](https://github.com/JonathanCMitchell/keras).
-You can also view the active pull request to keras [here]
+You can also view the active pull request to keras [here](https://github.com/keras-team/keras/pull/10047) A lot of the techniques and strategies developed for weight extraction in this repository was taken from [here](https://github.com/kentsommer/keras-inception-resnetV2)

 # Performance
 ## Latency
 This is the timing of [MobileNetV1](../mobilenet_v1.md) vs MobileNetV2 using